braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/instant_chat/zendesk_chat.md

 # Zendesk Chat

-> Zendesk’s integration uses webhooks from each platform to set up a two-way SMS conversation.
+> [Zendesk Chat](https://www.zendesk.com/service/messaging/) uses webhooks from each platform to set up a two-way SMS conversation.
 When a user requests support, a ticket is created in Zendesk.
 Agent responses are forwarded to Braze through an API-triggered SMS campaign, and user replies are sent back to Zendesk.

 ## Prerequisites

-Before you start, you'll need the following:

 | Prerequisite | Description |
 |---|---|